google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 There are a couple of interesting things going on here.
 The first is that the custom element **creates its own shadow DOM** when an instance of `<fancy-tabs>` is created.
 That's done in the `constructor()`.
 Secondly, because we're creating a shadow root, the CSS rules inside the `<style>` will be scoped to `<fancy-tabs>`.

-When you try to run this example, you'll probably notice that nothing renders.
+Note: When you try to run this example, you'll probably notice that nothing renders.
 The user's markup seemingly disappears!
 That's because the **element's shadow DOM is rendered in place of its children**.
 If you want to display the children, you need to tell the browser where to render them by placing a [`<slot>` element](#slots) in your shadow DOM.
 More on that [later](#composition_slot).
-{: .wf-talkinghead }

 ## Composition and slots {: #composition_slot}